Cardinal (Catholic Church): Numbers

-Popes can set aside church laws and they have regularly brought the number of cardinals under the age of 80 to more than 120, twice reaching as high as 135 with Pope John Paul II's consistories of February 2001 and October 2003.
-No more than 120 electors have ever participated in a conclave, but most canon lawyers believe that if their number exceeded 120 they would all participate.
+Popes can set aside church laws and they have regularly brought the number of cardinals under the age of 80 to more than 120, reaching as high as 140 with Pope Francis' consistory of December 2024.
+No more than 120 electors participated in a conclave until the conclave following the death of Pope Francis, in which 133 cardinals participated.

 Pope Paul VI also increased the number of cardinal bishops by assigning that rank, in 1965, to patriarchs of the Eastern Catholic Churches when named cardinals.
 In 2018, Pope Francis expanded the cardinal bishops of Roman title, because this had not been done despite recent decades' expansion in the two lower orders of cardinals, besides having all six such cardinals being over the age limit for a conclave.